 Excel is a mainstay tool used by countless engineers, either in support of modeling or for modeling itself.
-Too often, the value of well-developed spreadsheets is greatly limited because of the common problems such as lack of version control, poor IP protection, unreliable execution due to mismatches in versions, etc (see our previous blog: Eight Dangers Engineers Need to be Aware of When Using Excel).
+Too often, the value of well-developed spreadsheets is greatly limited because of common problems such as lack of version control, poor IP protection, unreliable execution due to mismatches in versions, etc.

-Possible Solution: Much more value can be leveraged by transforming these spreadsheets into true collaborative (and browser-based) design tools, and this is an area where EASA uniquely excels – no pun intende.
+Possible Solution: Much more value can be leveraged by transforming these spreadsheets into true collaborative (and browser-based) design tools, and this is an area where EASA uniquely excels – no pun intended.

 Direct simulation may be ideal, but for large design space exploration is often prohibitively time and resource consuming.
-Statistical techniques and automated design space exploration can often point you to near optimal designs at a fraction of the computational and man-time costs.
-Various tools, from free shareware to full blown commercial design optimization packages exists and can often provide far greater utilization and ROI of your modeling software.
+Statistical techniques and automated design space exploration can often point you to near-optimal designs at a fraction of the computational and man-time costs.
+Various tools, from free shareware to full-blown commercial design optimization packages exist and can often provide far greater utilization and ROI of your modeling software.

 Possible Solution: An example at Noesis Solutions.

 There are other areas that we have seen companies able to extract greater value from their existing tools, for example license management and load balancing but perhaps the most interesting area is the emergence of a number of cloud-based services available on a “pay as you use” basis for many of the commonly used simulation and modeling packages.
 If you are not familiar with this take a look at http://www.rescale.com to get an introduction.